marmelab/react-admin/docs/DateTimeInput.md

 <DateTimeInput source="published_at" />
 ```

-The input value must be a valid date string, i.e. a string understood by JavasSript's [`Date.parse()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).
+The input value must be a valid date string, i.e. a string understood by JavasSript's [`Date.parse()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse), or a `Date` object.
 Strings with [the ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) 'yyyy-MM-ddThh:mm' are the most common (e.g. `'2022-04-30T12:30'`).
 The field value may contain a timezone offset, e.g. `'2022-04-30T12:30+02:00'`.
 If no timezone is specified, the browser's timezone is used.

 After modification by the user, the value is stored as a `Date` object, using the browser's timezone.
 When transformed to JSON, the date is serialized as a string in the ISO 8601 format ('yyyy-MM-ddThh:mm').